 There are two ways to find your bicycle wheel dimensions.
 The first is to look for a series of numbers such as “26” X 1.5″.
-This indicates that your wheel diameter is 26 inches and your tyre width is 1.5 inches.
-From here you can then measure the gap between your down tube and tyre.
+This indicates that your wheel diameter is 26 inches and that your tyre width is 1.5 inches.
+From here you can then measure the gap between your down tube and yourtyre.
 These measurements will help you choose the most suitable vertical rack for your bike.

 Although you can use the above method, we recommend manually measuring your bike with a tape measure (or similar) as there can be discrepancies – often these numbers don’t include the tyre tread.

 Your wheel diameter measurement is the distance between the two opposite sides of your wheel, and includes both the rim and tyre.
 Most bikes will have a wheel diameter between 20 – 29 inches, suitable for our Classic Rack or Fender Rack.
 However, for those bikes with a wheel diameter between 25 – 32 inches, we recommend selecting our Fat Rack.

 Please Note: The Classic and Fender Racks will accommodate bikes that may fit in our Fat Rack with a wheel diameter between 25 – 29 inches.
 If your bike falls between this range, we recommend choosing the Classic or Fender Rack.
 For these racks, please double check that your tyre width is less than 2.4 inches or consider upgrading to the Fat Rack.

 Your tyre width can be found in inches on your wheel or measured manually.
 This measurement is crucial to determine whether your bike will securely hold in our Classic and Fender Racks, or whether you will need to upgrade to a Fat Rack.
 Our Classic and Fender Racks accommodate for bike tyre widths up to 2.4 inches, whereas our Fat Rack will hold bikes between 2.4 – 5 inches.